-Exploring the Mysterious Megaliths of the Bada Valley in Indonesia
+Exploring the Mysterious Bada Valley Megaliths in Indonesia

 Bada Valley (also known as Napu Valley) is a megalithic site situated in the Lore Lindu National Park, in the District of Poso, Central Sulawesi, Indonesia.
 Although the megaliths have yet to be formally catalogued and documented (as of 2001) several hundred of them have been located in and around the national park.
 These megaliths are often carved, and 30 of them depict human / human-like forms.
-Very little is known about these statues.
+The Bada Valley megaliths are still surrounded by mystery.

 The megaliths of Bada Valley were first discovered in 1908.
 Although slightly more than a 100 years has passed since they were first uncovered, it seems that what we know about these objects is still very little.
 For example, it is not known for certain when these megaliths were made.

 Some have speculated that these stones were carved about 5000 years ago.
 Yet others suggest that they were created at a more recent point of time, i.e. 1000 years ago.
 Others have also proposed that they are related to a culture that carved megaliths in Laos, Cambodia and other parts of Indonesia 2000 years ago.

 People standing by a statue in Bada Valley in the 1930s.
 (Tropenmuseum/CC BY SA 3.0)